BenSella/c-Ldap-DB-solution/ReadMe.md

-project_description
+# In gitHub opne file using Code or Blame, not preview

+#project_description
-Project: Active Directory Communication via LDAP in C#
+#Project: Active Directory Communication via LDAP in C#

 This project demonstrates how to interact with Active Directory (or other LDAP servers) using the LDAP protocol in C#.
 It involves establishing connections, sending LDAP search requests, and extracting useful